-We all know the feeling when someone mentions the word ‘assignment’ and the feeling of dread sweeps over you.
+We all know the feeling when someone mentions the word ‘assignment’ and dread sweeps over you.
 Maybe you put it aside for now.
-After all, the due date is three weeks away.
-Sound familiar?
+After all, the due date is three whole weeks away.

 Don’t sweat, it’s all about how you approach it.
 Doing an assignment is a process, these tips might help get you started and hopefully avoid last-minute stress and struggles.

 Make goals for your study - how many days do you have, and what will you get done each day or each week?
 Today, will you get your plan done?
 Two hundred words finished?
 Break it down into achievable chunks.
 Be realistic and update your plan as you go.
 Things change, you might have to make room for a family dinner, holiday, or another assignment.